willy-electrix/virtualman400-fixes/README.md

 ## Notes

-- Run only as pi, don't sudo the fixes
+- Run only as pi, don't sudo these scripts
 - The scripts *should* already be executable, but if needed: `chmod +x *.sh`
 - You can usually just run EmulationStation again after doing any of these things, but I recommend to always `sudo reboot`